Adam Howden: Career

-Notable video game roles

 BioWare games

 His first roles in the video game industry were as a part of BioWare's Dragon Age franchise.
 He auditioned for Dragon Age: Origins at the voice studio Side UK, reading and obtaining a couple of roles.
-Directed by Caroline Livingstone, Dragon Age's voice director, he recorded various voices such as the Ostagar prisoner, which Howden has said he was "quite fond of" and "the first time I'd ever seen myself as a computer sprite."
+Directed by Caroline Livingstone, he recorded various voices such as the Ostagar prisoner, which Howden has said he was "quite fond of" and "the first time I'd ever seen myself as a computer sprite."
 For the Dragon Age: Origins – Awakening add-on, he voiced the Constable Aidan.

 Howden's breakthrough came in 2011's Dragon Age 2 as Anders.
 Originally played by Greg Ellis in Dragon Age: Origins – Awakening, BioWare offered Howden the part when Ellis couldn't return for unspecified reasons.
 Howden recorded with the guidance of Caroline Livingstone, who advised him on Anders's progression, as voice actors do not receive a complete script for secrecy reasons, and checked over his voice tone.
 Howden listened to Greg Ellis's performance but "followed his instincts" and didn't copy it entirely, claiming that, due to narrative progression, the character "is written quite differently.
 He maintains a sense of humor but you learn so much more about him in DA2 and you see a much darker side to him."

 Howden has stated that he is very proud to have been involved in those projects, praising their diverse storytelling opportunities and branching narration.
 He credits his role as Anders as a major factor in his rise in popularity, and has mentioned that it was the most frequent character fans asked him to pull out when meeting him.
 Concerning the controversy over Anders's actions in the game, Howden expressed his entire support for him, explaining that he was his actor and, as he learned at his acting lessons, actors must not judge their characters and must deal with their actions.
 On an episode of the MCMBuzz Podcast, Howden denounced the homophobia some fans exhibited over a gay romance storyline between Anders and Garrett Hawke, the hero of the game.
 Howden defended the storyline and denied the idea that playing a gay character was difficult for him, citing the fact that he has voiced gay characters before (e.g. Hanschen Rilow in Frank Wedekind's Spring Awakening).